aesara-devs/aesara/doc/extending/type.rst

       :noindex:

       If filter_inplace is defined, it will be called instead of filter() This is to allow reusing the old allocated memory.
-As of this writing this is used only when we transfer new data to a shared variable on the gpu.
+This was used only when new data was transferred to a shared variable on a GPU.

-      ``storage`` will be the old value. i.e. The old numpy array, CudaNdarray, ...
+      ``storage`` will be the old value (e.g. the old `ndarray`).

     .. method:: is_valid_value(value)
       :noindex: